dino4udo/buefy/README.md

 > Buefy is a lightweight library of responsive UI components for [Vue.js](https://vuejs.org/) based on [Bulma](http://bulma.io/) framework and design.

+## ⚠️ DEPRECATION WARNING ⚠️

+This package has been deprecated.

+Please find new and updated Bulma and Buefy styles with CSS Variables at [@bulvar/buefy](https://github.com/daniil4udo/bulvar)

 ## Features

 * Uses CSS variables and have Bulma CSS Variables as dependency